 Depending on the R value that you need to meet, insulation thickness ranges from 1″ thick to 6″ thick.
 These thicknesses are measured before the insulation is encased in the vinyl curtain shell.
 Due to the way that these curtains are made , some of the insulation may be slightly compressed when fully enclosed in the sewn and radio frequency welded outer layers of the curtain.

 AmCraft does not install the curtain walls.
 These systems are made to be very user friendly.
 Additionally, each order is shipped with thorough installation instructions.
 We are also on hand via phone to answer any and all installation related questions.

 A majority of our customers install themselves, or have an in house crew or contractor that install these.
 We also offer installation references through our installation partner companies, which are spread out within the United States.
 Our Sales Team will make sure we find the best Installer for your facility and location.

 Energy costs are reduced by isolating work areas into specific temperature zones.
-The high cost of heating and cooling large industrial facilities is reduced using insulated curtain divider walls.
+The high cost of heating and cooling large industrial facilities is reduced using industrial temperature control curtains.
 In just a short time, the energy savings cover the cost of the curtains.
 Over time, it is an investment that not only makes economic sense, but provides immediate benefits for controlling operational costs and productivity.

-Industrial applications for insulated curtains and insulated thermal panels include (but are not limited to):
+Industrial applications for insulated curtain walls and insulated thermal panels include (but are not limited to):

-To determine the necessary R-value, we must first understand the customer’s insulated thermal panel requirement, the desired temperature differential, and then present the most viable options to help the customer design an insulated curtain wall and divider system specifically for the space needs.
+To determine the necessary R-value, we must first understand the customer’s requirements, the desired temperature differential, and then present the most viable options to help the customer design a temperature control warehouse curtain system specifically for the space needs.